AnitaUrb/Diploma-project/README.md

 To start the application:
  - from RStudio: run command from the console
-    - shiny::runApp(path_to_app)
+    - *shiny::runApp(path_to_app)*
  - from terminal: run command
-    - R -e "shiny::runApp('path_to_app’)"
+    - *R -e "shiny::runApp('path_to_app’)"*

 The input from user is the first step of the analysis.
+Supported input data formats are tsv and csv.<br />
-However, there is an example data loaded automatically, that is convenient for starting of using app.
-Supported input data formats are tsv and csv.
+If there is no input data from usesr, an example data is loaded automatically.

 ![alt text](https://github.com/AnitaUrb/Licentiate/blob/master/browse.jpg?raw=true "Optional Title")